 One of the main touristic attractions in Paris, the Avenue des Champs Elysées is considered by many travelers one of the most beautiful streets in the world.
 It is truly majestic – 70 meters wide and almost 2 km long from the place de la Concorde to the Place Charles de Gaulle.
 Parisians gather here faithfully for annual events such as the Bastille Day parades, the finish of the Tour de France, and New Year’s Eve.
 Why don’t you join them too?

 Arc De Triomphe

 Métro Station: Charles de Gaulle Etoile – Line 6 (green-blue)

 After a long stroll up the Champs Elysées, you’ll eventually find yourself in front of the Arc De Triomphe.
-To get there, don’t even think about crossing the roundabout, Paris’s busiest traffic hub – death is certain!
+To get up there, don’t even think about crossing the roundabout, Paris’s busiest traffic hub – death is certain!
 Instead, take the underground passage and live a little longer.
-Note that visiting the Arc de Triomphe involves climbing up no less than 284 steps, but I’m telling you, it’s totally worth it, as you’ll be rewarded with one of the best views in Paris!
+Note that visiting the Arc de Triomphe involves climbing up no less than 284 steps, but I’m telling you, it’s totally worth it, as you’ll be rewarded with one of the best views in the city.

 Métro Station: Montparnasse Bienvenüe – Line 6 (green-blue)